A Brief History of Kannon Do and its Founders

 In 1985, Les received Dharma Transmission – authority to teach and have students – from Suzuki-roshi’s son and successor, Hoitsu Suzuki.
 When Kobun Chino moved to New Mexico to assist a new Zen group, Les was invited by the community to become Kannon Do’s first official abbot.
 Its growth during the 1990’s inspired a second relocation to larger facilities.
 The present Kannon Do was dedicated in 2006, providing all facilities of a traditional Zen temple.

-Les authored three books – including Zen at Work – relating his experiences bringing the ancient practice of Zen to the culture and dynamics of modern world, without diluting its fundamental essence.
+Les authored three books – including Zen at Work – relating his experiences bringing the ancient practice of Zen to the culture and dynamics of the modern world, without diluting its fundamental essence.
 He also created the “Meditation at Work” program, bringing a secular form of Zen teaching and practice taught on-site at corporations and government agencies in Santa Clara Valley.

 In 1990 I retired from professional life following 32 years in the corporate world, 22 years after starting Zen practice.
 Several Kannon Do members urged me to write a book about my “dual careers” as a technical professional and as a dedicated Zen practitioner.